jlimsy/fruit-pos/README.md

 #### Login

+1. If required fields are empty, error messages remind user to fill in the required fields.
-1. If user email does not exist in database, error message informs that account does not exist.
+2. If login credentials are incorrect, error message informs user that crednetials are incorrect.

 ---

 #### Technology

+MERN Stack - MongoDB, Express, React, Node

+#### Libraries

+- Authentication: JWT with bcrypt
+- Forms and validations: react-hook-form
+- Styling: Shadcn, Tailwind CSS
+- Charts: recharts